 Students learn to assume personal responsibility for dietetic processes, and in relation to nutritional and catering management.
 They combine dietetics expertise and skills with knowledge of medicine and nutritional physiology, as well as insights from related disciplines.

-Stages of nutritional therapy in the dietetic process
+Work steps of nutritional therapy in the dietetic process

-- Dietetic diagnosis and assessment
+- Dietetic diagnosis and evaluation

-- Documentation and reflection
+- Evaluation and reflection

 Interpersonal communication skills and personal talents